dorayeh/capstone-project/README.md

 # capstone-team-29

-# Image-to-text Model for Social Media Network
+# Image-to-text Model for Social Media Network Analysis

 Code for the image-to-text model to generate captions and entities from social media content.